fbpx

 Manual Inspection

 Despite the high efficiency of automated tools, the significance of manual inspection cannot be overlooked.
-To manually find hidden links on a website, you need to access the page’s source code.
+To manually find hidden links in a website, you need to access the page’s source code.
 This can be done using a web browser’s right-click menu and selecting ‘View page source’.

 After you gain access to the source code, the next step is to use the search function to find key link identifiers, such as “link rel=” or “href=”, which will help uncover all embedded URLs on the page, including external links.
 You can also use this method to inspect the source code to identify any abnormal or suspicious anchor text or JavaScript that may disguise hidden links.